sap-tutorials/btp-dev-guidance/tutorials/add-fiori-elements-uis/add-fiori-elements-uis.md

 <!-- Section Start: This entire section is not needed for the Java version -->

-Instead of using `cds watch` command in the terminal to start the service, you will use the `watch-incidents` script that has been added to the **package.json** file by the application generator.
+Instead of using `cds watch` command in the terminal to start the service, you use the `watch-incidents` script that has been added to the **package.json** file by the application generator.
 The script contains an additional `sap-ui-xx-viewCache=false` parameter added to the application's start URL.
 This parameter ensures that if custom extensions are implemented, changes to the extension artifacts get properly updated when refreshing the UI.

 > If the `cds watch` command is already running in a terminal, end it with the <kbd>Ctrl</kbd> + <kbd>C</kbd> key combination.
-Otherwise the default port 4004 will already be in use by the running CAP server's process.
+Otherwise, the default port 4004 is already in use by the running CAP server's process.

 1. In the **Application Info - incidents** tab, choose the **Preview Application** option.